mvolkmann/blog/src/htmx.md

   They can be freely modified as long as the desire is for all users to use the latest version the next time they visit the site.

-  All that is needed is a URL for rendering a starting page for an application.
+  All that is needed is a URL for rendering the initial page of an application.
   All other interactions are derived through URLs in that page and pages reached from it.
   This is the crux of HATEOAS (described later)